 Heat Pump Vs Electric Furnace with Air Conditioner: Efficiency Factors

 Heat Pumps are Common in the South and Provide heat and air conditioning

 Compare that to other forms of heating systems.
 A gas furnace sends some of the heat produced by the furnace up the flue.
 Alternatively, with the electric furnace all the heat produced is used to heat the home.
-The only heat lost is through the duct work.
-Less any duct losses or jacket losses around the furnace cabinet and duct work.
+The only heat loss is through the ductwork.
+Less any duct losses or jacket losses around the furnace cabinet and ductwork.

 Installation Factors | Heat Pump Vs Electric Furnace

 Since you are replacing the air conditioner and the electric furnace then installing a heat pump, then installing the heat pump will take about the same amount work and installation time to install the heat pump as the air conditioner with an electric furnace.
 The air handler and the condenser will be replaced with an air handler that is similar to the air handler you have now except there will be some heat pump controls versus the electric heat controls that are used to control the electric furnace now.
 The evaporator coil for the air conditioner will be replaced with a special evaporator coil that is used with a heat pump as a heat pump coil is different than a coil used for an air conditioner.

 The new system whether you choose an air conditioner with an electric furnace or a heat pump system will probably need a new line set installed.
 The line set is the copper pipe that connects the evaporator coil inside the air handler or ductwork (for a cased coil) and condenser outside.
 Both the air conditioner with the electric furnace and the heat pump systems needs this piping and usually, I recommend this line set pipe be replaced but there are rare circumstances where the line set will not be replaced.